 1) VCI Poly film provides a superior moisture barrier compared to VCI Paper.
 Poly film lowers the water vapor transmission rate of the packaging and prevents even normal levels of moisture from seeping through the package and causing corrosion.

 3) VCI Poly bags also protect metal assets from dust and contaminants when sitting in storage and/or during shipping.
-Typical poly film/bags with provide similar benefits, however will not provide corrosion inhibiting protection.
+Typical poly film/bags provide similar benefits, however, will not provide corrosion-inhibiting protection.

 4) Long shelf and service life.
 Product life can vary between manufacturers, but typically VCI film can be stored in its original airtight packaging for up to three years.
 When properly applied, it will provide corrosion protection for many years to clean and dry metals.

 1) An advantage of VCI Kraft Paper is the fast diffusion rate of the VCI, allowing the chemistry to quickly reach the metal surfaces.
 The diffusion rate is typically faster than VCI Poly chemistry.

 2) VCI Kraft Paper tends to have a slightly lower cost compared to VCI poly.